Sciences Po: Sexual violence

-After Richard Descoing, head of the school from 1997 to 2012, died under suspicious circumstances, it was revealed that he had sex with students, and made no case of Dominique Strauss-Kahn's habit of "seducing" young students.
-Descoing also has been accused of sending burning messages to students, but no further inquiry was made.
-Descoing had a controversial night life and relation to drugs, and was found dead in a hotel in suspicious circumstances.
-After the New York v.
-Strauss-Kahn case, DSK had to stop giving lectures at Sciences Po.
-He admitted orgies with young women but had denied any violence.
+After Richard Descoing, head of the school from 1997 to 2012, died, it was revealed that he had had sex with students, and made no case of Dominique Strauss-Kahn's habit of "seducing" young students.
+Descoing was accused of sending sexual messages to students, but no further inquiry was made.

 In February 2021, hundreds of students and former students shared on Twitter allegations of rape or sexual abuse at several Instituts d'études politiques, and claimed that despite denunciations of victims, "colleagues and staff [were] unwilling to take their complaints seriously".
 A hashtag #SciencesPorcs ("Sciences Pigs", similar to the French #Metoo hashtag #Balancetonporcs) has been widely used to do so.

-Among many op-eds dealing with the 2021 crisis at Sciences Po, two male alumni published in L'Express an op-ed specific to the sexual violence scandal, stating their disagreement with the "caricature" that is made of Sciences Po, which would be the object of "passions, sometimes irrational ones" in the public "imaginary" because of the elite status they say the institute has; they assured there is no systemic problem regarding sexual violence in Sciences Po.
+Among many op-eds dealing with the 2021 crisis at Sciences Po, two male alumni published in L'Express an op-ed specific to the sexual violence scandal, stating their disagreement with the "caricature" that is made of Sciences Po, which is allegedly the object of "passions, sometimes irrational ones" in the public "imaginary" because of the elite status they say the institute has; they assured there is no systemic problem regarding sexual violence in Sciences Po.
 Bénédicte Durand, interim administrator of the school, further told Le Figaro that "no, there is no rape culture in Sciences Po".
 The school published a report on sexual and sexist violence that was called "abundant but shy".

-Racism and social issues
+"Racialism" and social issues

-Students have created the associations "Alwanat" and "Being Black at Sciences Po" to denounce open anti-Arab, anti-Muslim, anti-Black and anti-Asian hate by staff and students in the Reims and Menton campuses.
-Students anonymously asked the institute to recognise the existence of racism in Sciences Po.

-Many students and some members of the French Parliament have expressed concern about the enforcement of racialism in Sciences Po.
+Many students and some members of the French Parliament have expressed concern about the enforcement of "racialism" in Sciences Po.

-Sciences Po have been criticized in 2022 for "censuring" lectures on darwinism and theory of evolution, considered by some critics as the "ultimate taboo" in the institute.
-Vicherat, director of Sciences Po, insisted however that Darwin is not censured at Sciences Po.

-The institution has been accused in 2021 by two members of Parliament, in particular Annie Genevard, to give additional points to students using the controversial écriture inclusive.
-Sciences Po has denied this claim and it has been widely reported as fake news, but Le Figaro news have found the information to be true and some media have taken back their assessment of this information as being fake news.